Audiveris/audiveris/docs/_pages/ui_tools/part.md

 ---
 layout: default
-title: Part
+title: Part merge
+grand_parent: User Edition
 parent: UI Tools
-nav_order: 12
+nav_order: 7
 ---
-## Part
+## Part merge
 {: .no_toc }

-During the GRID step, the OMR engine detects staves and assign one part per staff, unless:
+During the GRID step, the OMR engine detects staves and assigns exactly one part per staff,
+unless:
 * There a multi-staff brace on the left margin of the staff,
-* And the staves joined by the brace are also joined by connectors (a connector is a vertical concrete segment joining two barlines).
+* And the staves joined by the brace are also joined by connectors further down the staves (a connector is a vertical concrete segment joining two barlines).

 If these two conditions are met, the two staves (more rarely three staves) are considered to